[Updated 25 June 2019]

 Trains are easy to navigate and run reasonably on time, but unexpected service disruptions and delays do happen — so do prepare some buffer time in between!
-Most intercity routes are served by air-conditioned Train Rapide Climatise (TRC) trains, though you might occasionally find yourself on a less comfortable Train Navette Rapide (TNR) route if you’re traveling locally or late at night.
-TRC trains have two classes of service; first class has fewer seats per compartment than second class, and your ticket includes a reserved seat.
-In second class, you can choose any seat that’s available.
+Most intercity routes are served by air-conditioned Train Rapide Climatise (TRC) trains, though you might occasionally find yourself on a less comfortable Train Navette Rapide (TNR) route if you’re travelling locally or late at night.
+TRC trains have two classes of service; the first class has fewer seats per compartment than second class, and your ticket includes a reserved seat.
+In the second class, you can choose any seat that’s available.

 Activities in Morocco